carpentries-incubator/lc-litsearchr/_episodes/03-before-we-start.md

 ## Environment & History Pane (top right)
 This pane includes two different but important functions.

-Environment: This will display the objects that you’ve read into what is called the “global environment.”
+The Environment will display the objects that you’ve read into what is called the “global environment.”
 When you read a file into R, or manually create an R object, it enters into the computer’s working memory.
 When we manipulate or run operations on that data, it isn’t actually written to a file until we tell it to.
 It is kept here in the environment.

 The environment pane will also include any objects you have defined.
 For example, if you type `y <- 5` into the console, you will now see `y` defined as a value in your environment.